rayahazi/SQL-B-2020/06-lesson/01_Calculation functions.md

 SELECT SQRT(20);  -- '4.47213595499958'
 SELECT SQRT(-13); -- null
 ```
-# Use the functions on a column:
+#### Use the functions on a column:
-thi function does not change the actual value of the data in this column
+this function does not change the actual value of the data in this column
 ```sql
 select id,floor(val) from z;
 ```